A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Deriving a tongue model

 We use two datasets to derive our model: the dataset of \citet{Baker2011} and the full dataset of the Ultrax project \citep{Ultrax2014}, which provides us with data of 12 speakers in total.

-The Ultrax project consists of static \ac{mri} scans of 11 adult speakers of British English where 7 are female and 4 are male.
-All speakers are phonetically trained and were recorded while sustaining the vocal tract configuration for different phones.
-For each speaker, 13 speech related scans are available that correspond to the phone set \textipa{[i, e, E, a, A, 2, O, o, u, 0, @, s, S]}. \footnote{the given notation uses the \ac{ipa}}
+The Ultrax dataset consists of static \ac{mri} scans of 11 adult speakers of British English where 7 are female and 4 are male.
+All speakers are phonetically trained and were recorded while sustaining the vocal tract configuration for different phones for around \SI{20}{\s}.
+For each speaker, 13 speech related scans are available that correspond to the phone set [i, e, ɛ, a, ɑ, ʌ, ɔ, o, u, ʉ, ə, s, ʃ].

 The Baker dataset was recorded as part of the Ultrax project, but released separately.
-It contains 25 scans of one male speaker that are speech related and depict different articulatory configurations.
+It contains 25 scans of one male speaker that are speech related and represent different articulatory configurations.

 The data was recorded at the Clinical Research Imaging Centre in Edinburgh using a Siemens Verio 3T scanner; the scans were acquired with an echo time of \SI{0.93}{\ms} and a repetition time of \SI{2.36}{\ms}.
 The individual scans consist of 44 sagittal slices with a thickness of \SI{1.2}{\mm} and a slice size of \num{320 x 320} pixels.
-Here, we have as grid spacings \(h_x = h_y = \SI{1.1875}{\mm}\) and \(h_z = \SI{1.2}{\mm}\).
+The grid spacings are \(h_x = h_y = \SI{1.1875}{\mm}\) and \(h_z = \SI{1.2}{\mm}\).

 For our analysis, we decided to exclude one speaker of the Ultrax dataset that showed a high activity of the soft palate, which caused problems in our framework.
 Furthermore, we use the whole phone set that was recorded for the Ultrax data.
-However, we note that the Baker dataset is lacking scans for the phones \textipa{[a, O, 0, @, s, S]} where the shape information has to be reconstructed.
+However, the Baker dataset is lacking scans for the phones [a, ɔ, ʉ, ə, s, ʃ] where the shape information has to be reconstructed.

 In total, we are using the shape information of 11 speakers with 13 different tongue shape configurations.

-This means that we arrive at a tensor \( A \in \mathbb{R}^{11 \times 13 \times 9300}\) where the dimension of the vertex mode is related to the vertex count of the tongue template we are using.
+In \autoref{fig:dataset-variability}, some of these shapes can be seen.
+This means that we arrive at a tensor \( A \in \mathbb{R}^{11 \times 13 \times 9300}\) where the dimension of the vertex mode is determined by the vertex count of the tongue template we are using.